-4.15 Asylum seekers are eligible to receive funding if:

-- They are resident in Cambridgeshire and Peterborough; and - They have lived in the UK for six months or longer while their claim is being considered by the Home Office, and no decision on their claim has been made, or; - They are receiving local authority support under section 23C or section 23CA of the Children Act 1989 or the Care Act 2014. - An individual who has been refused asylum will be eligible if: - They are currently resident in Cambridgeshire and Peterborough; and - They have appealed against a decision made by the UK government against granting refugee status and no decision has been made within six months of lodging the appeal; or - They are granted support for themselves under section 4 of the Immigration and Asylum Act 1999; or - They are receiving local authority support for themselves under section 23C or section 23CA of the Children Act 1989.
+- 4.37 Asylum seekers are eligible to receive funding if: - They have lived in the UK for six months or longer while their claim is being considered by the Home Office, and no decision on their claim has been made, or: - They are receiving local authority support under section 23C or section 23CA of the Children Act 1989 or the Care Act 2014.

+An individual who has been refused asylum will be eligible if:

+- They have appealed against a decision made by the UK government against granting refugee status and no decision has been made within six months of lodging the appeal; or - They are granted support for themselves under section 4 of the Immigration and Asylum Act 1999; or - They are receiving local authority support for themselves under section 23C or section 23CA of the Children Act 1989.